Objective: Antarctic Kayaking in the Southern Ocean

 Best time to visit: November to March

-Sea kayaking is the ultimate way to reveal Antarctica’s treasures.
-At water level, the craft is inviting to colossal whales and curious seals alike.
-The pace ensures that you see each facet of the kaleidoscopic terrain and crystal contours, and hear each piece of ice beneath.
+Sea kayaking is the ultimate way to see Antarctica’s treasures.
+At water level, the craft is non-threatening to colossal whales and curious seals alike.
+The gentle pace gives you time to appreciate the kaleidoscopic terrain and listen to the ice below.

 Penguin Island: Welcome to Antarctica